 Who Makes Focus Factor?

-According to the Better Business Bureau file, they give Factor Nutrition Labs a rating of “D-“ as of 11/16/13.
+According to the Better Business Bureau file, gave Focus Nutrition an A+ rating when this review was updated.
 See the BBB file for more information and updates.

 How to Contact Focus Factor

 Focus Factor Side Effects

 I'm not aware of any bad side effects of Focus Factor.
 Here is a short list of things to consider when taking this supplement.
 This list is not complete.